Stazed/seq42/README.md

 * NEW - Add setlist file support (See SEQ42 document for details).
 * NEW - BPM, tempo changes added to undo/redo.
 * NEW - Clean up and beautify the LFO window.
+* NEW - Add recent files list to menu.

 What to do with a fresh repository checkout?